New Jersey Indoor Dining, Movie Theaters To Reopen Friday At 25% Capacity

 Restaurants are encouraged to take reservations to help control the number of people inside the establishment.
 Customers waiting to be seated should wait inside their cars or away from the restaurant if social distancing cannot be followed in the restaurant’s wait area.

-For movie theaters, the capacity is will be based of the number of screens being used.
+For movie theaters, the capacity will be based on the number of screens being used.
 If a movie theater has four screens, each screen will be limited to 25% capacity or 150 people, whichever is less.

 Customers must wear face masks while inside those businesses and social distancing is required.